ys270/LeetCode-Notes/README.md

 # LeetCode Notes
-Here are my notes for LeetCode to have a deeper understanding of different kinds of problems.
+Here are my notes for LeetCode to have a deeper understanding of different kinds of Algorithms.